Nimra2001/mvvm_demo/README.md

 * Any Operating System (ie. MacOS X, Windows)
 * Any IDE with Flutter SDK installed (ie. Android Studio, VSCode etc)
 * Knowledge of Dart and Flutter

+## If you are Beginner in Flutter then Learning about basic concepts